-Pro cedure 1 Ecomode S Check that the Ecomode switch on the rear panel is in the "Eco off" position Eco Eco Amp off on off 2 Connect the V 70 SE to the mains.
-(On new units, this switch is set to "off" at the factory).
-3 Some LEDs v In any case t will be lit.
-The e V 70 SE using the amplifier's mains power on/off switch. will illuminate, depending on the position of the input rotary switch. the Power LED (indicates that the unit is switched on) and the Soft-Start LED e Soft-Start LED will extinguish 20 - 30 seconds later once the unit has booted SE is now ready for work switch
+Check that the Ecomode switch on the rear panel is in the "Eco off" position

+Eco Eco Amp off on off

+- 2 Connect the V 70 SE to the mains.
+(On new units, this switch is set to "off" at the factory). - Switch on the V 70 SE using the amplifier's mains power on/off switch.
+Some LEDs will illuminate, depending on the position of the input rotary switch.
+In any case the Power LED (indicates that the unit is switched on) and the Soft-Start LED will be lit.
+The Soft-Start LED will extinguish 20 - 30 seconds later once the unit has booted up.
+The V 70 SE is now ready for work